corona-warn-app/cwa-app-android/CONTRIBUTING.md

 ## Pull Request Checklist

-* Branch from the dev branch and ensure it is up to date with the current dev branch before submitting your pull request.
-If it doesn't merge cleanly with dev, you may be asked to resolve the conflicts.
-Pull requests to master will be closed.
+* Branch from the master branch and, if needed, rebase to the current master branch before submitting your pull request.
+If it doesn't merge cleanly with master, you may be asked to rebase your changes.

 * Commits should be as small as possible while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).